penina26/colorquantization/README.md

 ## How K-means provides Image Quantization
 The color pixels in an image are represented by their RGB values, which each range from 0 to 255.
 Since each color band has 256=2⁸ settings, there are a total of 256 ⋅ 256 ⋅ 256 = 256³ = 2²⁴ ~ 17 million colors.
 To represent each of these colors for any pixel, computers need log₂(2²⁴) = 24 bits of storage space.
 If we use K-means to select 16 colors that we represent an entire image with, we only need log₂(16) = 4 bits.
 Therefore, by using K-means with k=16, we can compress the image size by a factor of 6!

-Now that we understand the theory, let us dive into some code and visualizations.

 ## Business Problem
 Kenya faces challenges with limited bandwidth, resouce-constrained healthcare and digital preservation of cultural heritage.These challenges stem partly from large file sizes produced from high resolution images.